fbpx

 See historical photos of Acco at Life in the Holy Land.

-City of Acre (Bein Harim Tourism Services) Brief descriptions of the sites within the city of Acre, along with a nice photo from the Sea.
+City of Acre (Bein Harim Tourism Services) Brief descriptions of the sites within the city of Acre, along with a nice photo from the Sea; a focus on Crusader history and construction.

 Acre, Akko, or Acco?
 (Gems in Israel) Explains the history of the city, includes its association with a few biblical characters, and its Crusader and Ottoman background.

-Archaeology in Israel – Acco (The Jewish Magazine) Explains in detail various aspects of the site and its history, particularly Napoleon’s failed siege and the Crusaders’ activities there.
+Archaeology in Israel – Acco (The Jewish Magazine) Details various aspects of the site and its history, particularly Napoleon’s failed siege and the Crusaders’ activities there.

-Acre from the air (Wikimedia) An aerial image of the modern city of Acco.
+Acre from the air (Wikimedia) An aerial image of the modern city of Acco; includes labels when cursor is run across the photo.

 Acre, Akko (Jewish Virtual Library) An overview of Acco’s history, including facts about the modern city.